mislavskii/HarnessingPIL/README.md

 # HarnessingPIL
-# Wrangling an image using the power of PIL library for Python.
+Wrangling an image using the power of PIL library for Python.
 There is a Jupiter notebook and two files it needs to run.
+Well, in fact it can even run without any additional files as long as you are connected to the WWW.
+Give it a try :)
-# Just as an exercise
+Just as an exercise